dr-mazin-hamza/Government-Telecommunications-Framework/README.md

 - Critical infrastructure connectivity and operational continuity
 - Digital government enablement and service integration
 - Performance-oriented system design aligned with KPIs and governance frameworks
+## Use Cases and Practical Applications

+The framework is intended for use in real-world government and public-sector contexts where reliable and secure communications are critical.
+Typical use cases include:

+- Government communication networks supporting national and local services
+- Critical infrastructure communications (water, energy, transportation, and public safety)
+- Secure command, control, and coordination environments
+- Digital government platforms requiring resilient connectivity
+- Performance improvement initiatives within regulated telecommunications environments